 2. Inefficient Drainage

 Sometimes water may pool on the surface instead of seeping inside the ground.
-This is mostly because of incorrect installation where there were no gaps between the stones.
-In such instances, your only solution would be to slope the driveway or install a new one.
+This is mostly because a wrong (non SuDS compliant) sub-base has been installed in such instances, your only solution would be to slope the driveway or install a new one.

 Over time, you should expect your resin-bound driveway to discolour.
 The discolouration is something normal and shouldn’t worry you that much.